ant-design/ant-design/docs/spec/layout.en-US.md

 Details page usually carries a large amount of basic information, extended information as well as status information.
 It's important to identify priorities of the information.
 A clear layout can be helpful for a user to get key information at a glance and make decisions efficiently.
 In the design, it's worth noting that:

-- layout format, text size and text spacing, are the key factors that affect a user's efficiency to access information.
+- Layout format, text size and text spacing, are the key factors that affect a user's efficiency to access information.
-- text with graphic can be better understood than pure text.
+- Text with graphic can be better understood than pure text.

 ### Form page